 Water Saving Practices for Sprinkler Systems

 * Sensible Sprinkling!
-An efficient way to irrigate is to water only as needed.
+Be efficient by watering only when needed.
 As a result, you could save water, reduce the potential for fungal disease, and decrease maintenance requirements.

 * Make seasonal adjustments to your sprinkler system's time clock, in accordance with local watering restrictions.
-With no rainfall, watering in the dry months and once every 10 to 14 days in the winter is adequate.
+With no rainfall, water once or twice a week during dry months and once every 10 to 14 days in the winter.
 If rainfall occurs, watering should be suspended until visible drought symptoms appear.

 * Perform a sprinkler system check-up to yield substantial water savings and better plant growth.
 Start with a visual inspection of each zone for problems, using this checklist.

 * Tune up your sprinkler system.
-Once you verify that the system is functioning properly, conduct a simple catch-can test to check the uniformity (evenness) of water application.
-Make sprinkler adjustments to achieve uniformity, and clock adjustments so that 1/2 inch of water is applied each time the system runs.
+Once you verify the system is functioning properly, conduct a simple catch-can test to check the uniformity (evenness) of water application.
+Make sprinkler adjustments to achieve uniformity, and clock adjustments so that 1/2 to 3/4 inches of water are applied each time the system runs.

-* Install a rain sensor (also known as a rain shut-off device) on your automatic irrigation system's time clock.
-After a certain amount of rain is collected, this device breaks the circuit to the electric solenoid valves of the sprinkler system, preventing them from opening.
+* Install a rain sensor on your automatic irrigation system's time clock.
+After a certain amount of rain is collected, this device breaks the circuit to the sprinkler system valves, preventing them from opening.
 However, it does not interrupt the timekeeping function of the clock.
-View Installing and Checking a Rain Sensor to learn more.
+View the video Installing and Checking a Rain Sensor to learn more.

 * Consider drip irrigation for landscape beds.
-Also known as micro or low flow irrigation, this water application method puts the water where it is needed - at the root zone - and, when designed and operated properly, eliminates waste.
-Traditional overhead irrigation can lead to water loss because of a greater rate of evaporation and exposure to wind drift.
+Also known as micro or low flow irrigation, this water application method puts the water where it is needed - at the root zone.
+When designed and operated properly, eliminates water waste.
 To learn more, view or download the Guide to Micro-Irrigation for West Central Florida Landscapes.